alexbyk/Angular-2-Datepicker/README.md

 ```
 Call the component from within a template
 ```
-<material-datepicker></material-datepicker>
+<material-datepicker [(date)]="yourModelDate"></material-datepicker>
 ```
 and you're set!

 ### API
 The datepicker component can be called with no arguments.
 See the [Angular 2 Documentation](https://angular.io/docs/ts/latest/cookbook/component-communication.html) for how to communicate with child components.
-If you use an event emitter, the datepicker component has an emitter called `onSelect`.
+If you use an event emitter, the datepicker component has an emitter called `onSelect` (when the date is picked), and `dateChange` (for two-way binding).

 Optional parameters are listed below.